Taxation (LLM)

 Estate Planning

-For further illustration, there is one school of thought that full-time students who are not fully committed to the practice area may not want to take more than a few courses in this area in order to keep their options open for a range of jobs/markets.
-In that case, a firm with a heavy M & A practice might raise an eyebrow if they see a lot of estate planning courses on a transcript, and they may see other candidates as being more focused on their client base.
+For further illustration, there is a school of thought that full-time students who are not fully committed to the practice area may not want to take more than a few courses in this area in order to keep their options open for a range of jobs/markets.
+In some cases, a firm with a heavy M & A practice might raise an eyebrow if they see a lot of estate planning courses on a transcript, and they may see other candidates as being more focused on their client base.
 Smaller firms that don't specialize in this area may be fine if you only audit a course in this area or take just one for credit.

 The core of our offerings in the estate planning area consists of three courses: Estate & Gift Taxation (three credits), Estate Planning (two credits), and Income Taxation of Trusts & Estates I (two credits).
-For students looking to dip their toe into the area with a single course, either Estate and Gift Tax or Income Tax of Trusts and Estates would be a good choice.
+For students looking to dip their toe into the area with a single course, either Estate and Gift Taxation or Income Tax of Trusts and Estates I would be a good choice.
 The former covers the transfer tax regime, which is a tax on the transfer of dynastic wealth.
 It applies to very large estates that transfer assets during the life of the person (gift tax) or after their death (estate tax), and in the case when a generation is skipped over (GSTT).
-The latter course covers the income tax and fiduciary rules which arise in estates/trusts of any size when there are income-producing assets.
+The latter course covers the income tax and fiduciary rules that arise in estates/trusts of any size when there are income-producing assets.

-Professor Manny teaches several valuable courses in this area: Tax-exempt Organizations (2 credits), Private Foundations and Their Alternatives (1 credit), and Tax Aspects of Charitable Giving (2 credits).
+Professor Jill Manny teaches several valuable courses in this area: Tax-exempt Organizations (2 credits), Private Foundations and Their Alternatives (1 credit), and Tax Aspects of Charitable Giving (2 credits).
 Many practitioners also find state and local tax (SALT) issues to be relevant if their clients don't limit themselves to one US state, so consider the Multistate Tax classes even if you do not plan on specializing in the SALT area.

 Course | Title | Credits |